-8.2.1 Functional test DK1
+9.2.1 Functional test DK1

-A step-based activation signal is sent to the provider, represented with the "ENDK signal" in Figure 30.
-The response from the unit or the aggregated portfolio, must be within the area "approved delivery area" in Figure 30.
+A step-based activation signal is sent to the provider, represented with the "ENDK signal" in Figure 29.
+The response from the unit or the aggregated portfolio, must be within the area "approved delivery area" in Figure 29.
 Minimum response at the test with a gradient corresponding to the "delay", from the receival of the set point change and until the response is measured, with a maximum of 135 seconds for DK1.
-Table 50 specifies the exact time instances for the test steps.
+Table 49 specifies the exact time instances for the test steps.
 A delay of up to 30 seconds is allowed for the first response.

-Figure 30 - aFRR functional test response (DK1).
+Figure 29 - aFRR functional test response (DK1).

 Ramp Number Start time [min] End time, ramp [min] End time [min] Test du- ration [min] Comments 1 0 15 30 30 Full activation shall be accomplished within 15 minutes.
 The activation lasts for a total of 30 minutes to ensure at least 15 minutes of steady state response.
 2 30 45 45 15 Proof the deactivation from full response to zero response within 15 minutes.
 Prepara- tion time 45 50 5 Ensuring that zero response can be sustained for a 5-minute period.
-3 50 57.5 62.5 12.5 1⁄2 response activation shall be accomplished within 15 minutes.
-The activation lasts for a total of 15 minutes to ensure at least 5 minutes of steady state response.
-4 62.5 70 70 7.5 Proof the deactivation from 1⁄2 response to zero response within 15 minutes.
+The 15% over-delivery is still valid here.
+3 50 65 70 20 1⁄2 response activation shall be accomplished within 15 minutes.
+The activation lasts for a total of 20 minutes to ensure at least 5 minutes of steady state response.
+4 70 85 85 15 Proof the deactivation from 1⁄2 response to zero response within 15 minutes.

-Table 50 - aFRR functional test sequence (DK1).
+Table 49 - aFRR functional test sequence (DK1).

 REQ.
-RAMP REQUIREMENT SPECIFICATION NUMBER NUMBER REQUIREMENT SPECIFICATION (DESCRIPTIVE) (MATHEMATICALLY)

-1 At ramp 1 & 3 For the steady state response part of the aFRR test sequence, which should be reached within a full activation time (FAT) of 15 minutes, the aFRR provision is allowed to maximal deviate with 15% and minimum deviate with 5%, compared to the theoretical provision. $-0.05 \le \frac{P{ss,1} - P{ss,2} - \left \Delta P{ss,theoretical} \right }{\left \Delta P{ss,theoretical} \right } \le 0.15$ 2 Ramp 1 & 3 The transient part of the response, before reaching steady state, must be performed within 15 minutes.
-The actual steady-state power response ($ \Delta P{15min} $) shall 15 minutes after initialization of the activation, ordered by Energinet, being able to deliver 100% of the theoretical steady state response ($ \Delta P{ss,theoretical} $).
+NUMBER RAMP NUMBER REQUIREMENT SPECIFICATION (DESCRIPTIVE) REQUIREMENT SPECIFICATION (MATHEMATICALLY) 1 At ramp 1 & 3 For the steady state response part of the aFRR test sequence, which should be reached within a full activation time (FAT) of 15 minutes, the aFRR provision is allowed to maximal deviate $-0.05 \le \frac{P{ss,1} - P{ss,2} - \left \Delta P{ss,theoretical} \right }{\left \Delta P{ss,theoretical} \right } \le 0.15$ with 15% and minimum deviate with 5%, compared to the the- oretical provision.
+2 Ramp 1 & 3 The transient part of the response, before reaching steady state, must be performed within 15 minutes.
+The actual steady-state power response ( $ \Delta P{15min} $ ) shall 15 minutes after initialization of the activation, ordered by Energinet, being able to deliver 100% of the theoretical steady state response ( $ \Delta P{ss,theoretical} $ ).
 For the 1⁄2 response testing, the same is applicable.
 Full response: $ \Delta P{15min} \geq \Delta P{ss,theoretical} $ % response: $ \Delta P{15min} \geq 0.5 \Delta P{ss,theoretical} $

-Table 51 - aFRR test sequence requirements (DK1).
+Table 50 - aFRR test sequence requirements (DK1).

-8.2.2 Functional test DK2
+9.2.2 Functional test DK2